ARTICLE 1 – NAME

 shall not be restricted in any way by an applicant’s race, religion, sex, or country of origin.

 Membership is contingent on completion of the following actions by the applicant:

-· Have one current member in good standing sponsor your application either in person or by letter of recommendation prior to submitting an application.
+person or with a letter of recommendation prior to the applicant submitting an application.

-Anyone with such an expired membership wishing once again to become a member of the Club must file a new
+with such an expired membership wishing once again to become a member of the Club must file a New Member

-considered in the order of that priority.
-The priority will be followed regardless of whether one or more
+applications will be considered in the order of that priority.
+The priority will be followed regardless of whether one

 ARTICLE 4 – NRA MEMBERSHIP